-The Investor Communication Solutions segment's revenues represented approximately 77% of our total Revenues in fiscal years 2021 and 2020, respectively, which gives effect to the foreign exchange impact from revenues generated in currencies other than the U.S. dollar.
-See "Analysis of Reportable Segments - Revenues" under "Item 701.
+The Investor Communication Solutions segment's revenues represented approximately 75% and 77% of our total Revenues in fiscal years 2022 and 2021, respectively, which gives effect to the foreign exchange impact from revenues generated in currencies other than the United States of America ("U.S.") dollar.
+See "Analysis of Reportable Segments - Revenues" under "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations."
 We provide the following services and solutions through our Investor Communication Solutions segment: